-The most exciting thing about SLS is that it is a 3D printing technology with robust and purposeful materials that also possess dynamic properties.
+The most exciting thing about SLS is that it is an additive manufacturing technology with robust and purposeful materials that also possess dynamic properties.

-This means that SLS offers the potential for Design for Additive Manufacture (DfAM) to produce not only static shapes but shapes that have performance and transform.
-This powerful characteristic can be applied to your additive manufacturing to either maximise productivity and thus increase value or to produce parts that possess functional behaviour.
+This means that SLS offers the potential for Design for Additive Manufacture (DfAM) to produce not only static shapes but shapes that possess dynamic performance and the ability to transform.
+This powerful characteristic can be applied to your additively manufactured parts to maximise productivity and thus increase value, as well as to producing parts that provide functional behaviour.

 This type of designing is sometimes referred to as 4D printing, which although headline grabbing, only serves to mystify this type of designing with AM.
 In reality, this is simply DfAM with an understanding of the dynamic material properties of SLS in order to make objects perform.
 See some of these types of part on the SLS Part Video page.